Bikossor/Rudus/website/docs/api/parsers/regex.md

 ## Example

-In this example we are going to parse the strings `Hello` and `Hallo` using the same parser.
+In this example we are going to parse the strings `"Hello"` and `"Hallo"` using the same parser.

 ```ts
 import { regex, sequenceOf, whitespace } from "rudus";